 When and how often should I cut my wildflower meadow?

 As wildflowers have varying flowering periods, cutting at different times can allow for early-blooming wildflowers to appear in spring and late-blooming wildflowers to appear in summer to early autumn.
-This will ultimately lead to the extension of your wildflower meadow blooming period and will encourage new species to cultivate whilst also ensuring your meadow is a hive of activity for pollinators for as long as possible.
+This will ultimately lead to the extension of your wildflower meadow blooming period and encourage new species to cultivate whilst ensuring your meadow is a hive of activity for pollinators for as long as possible.

 First cut in the first year (new meadow)